Southland Academy: History

 As of the mid-1980s, the Sumter County School District board was all white.
 School superintendent Ronnie Satterfield and several other board members sent their children to Southland Academy instead of the predominantly black public schools.
 US president Jimmy Carter referred to the situation as a "disgrace to our state."

 Demographics

 In 1985, Sumter County was 43% black, but not a single black student was enrolled in Southland Academy.

-Southland's racial demographics do not reflect the ethnic makeup of the town of Americus, which is 39.1% White and 58.3% African American, according to the 2000 Census.

-As of 2006, Southland Academy's student population is 1% African American, 1% Hispanic, 2% American Indian, and 96% Caucasian.
+As of 2006, Southland Academy's student population was 1% African American, 1% Hispanic, 2% American Indian, and 96% Caucasian.
 In the 2015–16 school year, 3 of 510 students were black.
 In the 2017-2018 year, this number had not changed.

+In 2020, the school had 452 students, of whom 444 or 98% were white, 4 or less than 1% were Black, and 4 or less than 1% were Hispanic.
+As of the 2020 census, the population of Americus was 27% White while Sumter County was 39% White.

 Campus

 The campus comprises 55 acre.
 The main buildings are a 4K building (which combines both 3K and 4K) and a 5K building (which combines both 5K and 1st grade), the elementary building (which includes the main office), junior high (which also includes the cafeteria) and the high school building.
 Furthermore, the Charles F. Crisp Media and Technology Center has holds two computer labs along with a library.
 There is also the Jane L. Comer Music Room, the Melvin T. Kinslow gymnatorium, and a lower-school gymnasium.
 The upper-school gymnasium, which also has a lobby and stage section, doubles as a space for graduation ceremonies and the like.
 The campus also includes several playing fields - including a football field, a practice football field, and a softball field, among others.
 There are two playgrounds, one for regular children and a smaller one for the 3K and 4K grades.